Lithuanian Security Police: Persecution of communists and Polish resistance

-The initial task of LSP was identifying and arresting communists.
-During the first months of German occupation, the Communist Commissariat of the Vilnius branch, headed by Juozas Bagdonis, was especially active.
-This commissariat in documents of 1941 is sometimes referred to as the Communist-Jewish section (Komunistų-žydų sekcija).
-This commissariat was responsible for spying on, arresting and interrogating communists, members of Komsomol, former Soviet government workers, NKVD collaborators, Jews and supporters of Jews.
-In Kaunas, the LSP arrested about 200 communists; about 170 of them were on a list of known communists.
+The initial task of LSP was to identify and arrest Communists.
+In the first months of German occupation, the Communist Commissariat of the Vilnius branch, headed by Juozas Bagdonis, was especially active.
+In 1941 documents this commissariat is sometimes referred to as the Communist-Jewish section (Komunistų-žydų sekcija).
+It was responsible for spying on, arresting and interrogating Communists, members of Komsomol, former Soviet government workers, NKVD collaborators, Jews and supporters of Jews.
+In Kaunas, the LSP arrested about 200 Communists; about 170 of them were on a list of known Communists.
 On 26 June 1941, this group was transferred to the Seventh Fort and executed.
 The next day Germans forbade Lithuanians to order executions independently.

-As the war continued, the focus shifted to operations against Soviet partisans and Polish resistance particularly active in eastern Lithuania.
-In February 1942, German SiPo and SD mandated registration of Polish intelligentsia (cf. proscription list).
+As the war continued, the focus shifted to operations against Soviet partisans and the Polish resistance, particularly active in eastern Lithuania.
+In February 1942, the SiPo and SD mandated registration of Polish intelligentsia (cf. proscription list).

 Persecution of Jews

-During the first weeks of German occupation, LSP was focused on persecuting communists regardless of their nationality.
-At that time, Jews were persecuted only if they were involved in communist activities.
-Members of LSP collected at least some evidence to support the charge.
-However, that quickly changed and Jews became persecuted because of their ethnicity.
+In the first weeks of German occupation, the LSP focused on persecuting Communists regardless of their nationality.
+At the time, Jews were persecuted only if they were involved in Communist activities.
+Members of the LSP collected at least some evidence to support the charge.
+However, that quickly changed and Jews became persecuted solely because of their ethnicity.
 The LSP targeted Jews and suspected Jews, supporters of Jews, people evading imprisonment in the ghettos, escapees from ghettos, or those who violated the Nazi racial laws.

 The activities of the LSP offices in major cities (Vilnius, Kaunas) and in the provinces differed in principle.
-The LSP officers in major cities would most often study more complicated cases of political and strategic character, thus not directly participating in mass killings of the Jews.
-After interrogations, the Jews were handed over either to the Gestapo or to another Lithuanian collaborationist force named Ypatingasis būrys, which then transported them to the mass murder site of Paneriai or to other places of mass execution.
-The LSP offices in the province took an active role in the Holocaust and, altogether, were more active.
-Here, the LSP officials would not only conduct the interrogations, but would also organize mass arrests, transport Jews to the venues of imprisonment or execution, and carry out the executions.
+LSP officers in major cities would most often study more complicated cases of political and strategic character, and so did not directly participate in mass killings of Jews.
+After interrogation, Jews were handed over either to the Gestapo or to the Ypatingasis būrys, which then transported them to the mass murder site at Paneriai or another places of mass execution.
+The LSP offices in the provinces took an active role in the Holocaust and, altogether, were more active.
+Here, the LSP officials would not only conduct interrogations, but also organize mass arrests, transport Jews to their imprisonment or execution, and carry out their execution.